Flutterando/modular/flutter_modular/README.md

 ```

-## When and How use navigate or pushNamed
+## When and How to use `navigate` or `pushNamed`

 You can use both in your application but need to understand each one.

-### pushNamed
+### `pushNamed`

-This one makes a route above another route continuously in your stack, but you can go back too to the back page using the back button that you can see on the AppBar, it's like a modal.
-It's better for `Mobile Applications`.
+This method places the desired route above the current route whenever used, and you can go back to the previous page using the back button that you can see on the `AppBar`.
+It's like a modal and it's better suited for _Mobile Applications_.

-Imagine that you need to go more deep in your routes for example:
+Imagine that you need to go deeper in your routes, for example:

 ```dart
 // Initial route